rerun-io/rerun/design/space_views.md

 #### Future view class distinction

-The fundamental difference between different space views lies in the kinds of axes a view has.
+The fundamental difference between different views lies in the kinds of axes a view has.
 - Data Table (currently text views) have rows and columns with text
 - Text Log have rows with logs sorted in time (not 100% sure this is fundamentally different than Data Table)
 - Spatial 2D has two orthogonal axes with defined spatial relationships